tachodril/ACM_VIT_Hackathon/README.md

 ## Installation Instructions:

 ### 1. Using APK (Preferred)
-  *  Download the apk file from [here](https://github.com/prince11sysop/Lowes-Product-Finder/releases/tag/v1.0).
+  *  Download the apk file from [here](https://github.com/tachodril/ACM_VIT_Hackathon/releases/tag/V1.0.0).
-  * Copy the apk named “ ACM_VIT_Hackathon ” in your Android device
+  * Copy the apk named “ shoppers_app.apk ” in your Android device
   * Install the apk (Please allow if asked for any permission)
   * Open the app